In this article, we will show you how to set up and test the CAP Alert app in OptiSigns.

 - Screens/Tags - Select which screens or group of screens (tags) you want to target for this emergency. (i.e. Fire in building/location 1)

-- Content-Type - Select "Post to Webhook" if you would like to post the CAP message to your signage.
+- Content-Type - Select "Post to Webhook" if you would like to post the CAP/IPAWS message to your signage.
 The app also supports RSS feed.

 - Webhook - The app will generate a webhook URL after it is saved.
 This is what you should share with the emergency alert system.